 Adults who do not have a high school diploma may study for their high school equivalency at Delaware County Literacy Council (DCLC).

 The GED®, a computer-based test offered at various test sites in Pennsylvania, is one type of high school equivalency.
 To earn a GED credential, a student must pass four subject tests, with a passing score on each.
 Earning a GED generally is recognized as having the qualifications equivalent to a high school diploma.
 For more information or to register for a test, visit www.ged.com.

 HiSET is another high school equivalency test accepted in Pennsylvania.
 HiSET is offered on paper or on computer and includes five subject tests.
 For more information or to register for a test, see the HiSET Pennsylvania test-takers page.

 GED Preparation Services Available

 Free GED preparation classes for adults are available during the day and evening in Chester.
-Evening GED classes are available in Ardmore.
 Once enrolled, students must attend all scheduled classes.